-Diff: FAQ #1426
+FAQ #1426 Diff

-Is ?two-step? authentication the same as ?two-factor? or ?multi-factor? authentication?
+Is "two-step" authentication the same as "two-factor" or "multi-factor" authentication?

 Earlier Version